Mariovc/flutter_demo/README.md

 ## Introduction

-This project showcases Clean Architecture in Flutter, utilizing the MVVM design pattern.
+This project showcases **Clean Architecture** in Flutter, utilizing the MVVM design pattern.

 ![architecture](./art/clean_architecture_mvvm.jpg)

-Demo:
+It uses [Unspash API](https://unsplash.com/) to show a list of images in a tiled format.
+The home page have a search bar that the user can type into to search for images.
+Search results are presented using **paging** and **infinite scroll**.
+Tapping an image navigates to a detail screen showing image details.

+## Screenshots

 ![demo](./art/demo.gif)